-- your registration will be assigned a score according to the scoring factors applicable at the time of registration - there is no registration fee - you may only have one active registration at a time - your registration is valid only for the category that you have selected - periodically the BC PNP will invite the highest scoring registrants to apply from each of the categories under the Skills Immigration Registration System - if you need to make changes to the information that you have entered in your registration, you will need to withdraw your registration and submit a new registration with the updated information.
-This will be done using your existing profile - it is important to make sure your registration information is up-to-date, as differences between the information in your registration and your application may lead to refusal of your BC PNP application - an invitation to apply does not guarantee that your application will be approved for nomination - you can check the most up-to-date information regarding the status of your registration at any time by logging in to see your profile dashboard
+- your registration will be assigned a score according to the scoring factors applicable at the time of registration - there is no registration fee - you may only have one active registration at a time - your registration is valid only for the category that you have selected - after you complete your registration, please ensure that you have received a confirmation email that includes your BC PNP registration number.
+If you do not receive this email within 24 hours, please refer to the BC PNP Skills Immigration and Express Entry BC Technical Guide for further instructions. - Periodically, the BC PNP will invite the highest scoring registrants to apply from each of the categories under the Skills Immigration Registration System - if you need to make changes to the information that you have entered in your registration other than the information captured in your profile, you will need to withdraw your registration and submit a new registration with the updated information.
+This will be done using your existing profile.
+Please carefully review the program and category requirements before completing your registration - it is important to make sure your profile and registration information is up-to-date, as differences between the information in your registration and your application may lead to refusal of your BC PNP application.
+Please note that if, at the time your application is assessed, your points total is determined to be lower than the minimum draw score at the time you were invited to apply, your application will be refused.
+For more information, please see the \text{Invitations to Apply' section of this guide} - an invitation to apply does not guarantee that your application will be approved for nomination - you can check the most up-to-date information regarding the status of your registration at any time by logging in to see your profile dashboard